brandonwuzherezz/NewTrapped/README.txt

 #####TRAPPED ######
 ####################

-Welcome to the Alpha version of Trapped.
+Welcome to the Beta version of Trapped.

 Controls
 ------------------------
-F to activate flashlight
+MousClick to activate flashlight
 Mouse to move flashlight
 WASD to move

 Goal/Objective/Obstacles
 ------------------------
-Currently the game is just an exploration of the maze.
-Future releases will be playable.
+Explore the Mansion and find the room with the Bluelight.

 KNOW BUGS
 ------------------------
-Only way to escape game to to alt tab and quit exe at the moment.
-Or play in windowed mode
 Runs best in High to Ultra Graphics
+Anything below doesnt work as well